iree-org/iree/docs/website/docs/building-from-source/getting-started.md

     -DCMAKE_CXX_COMPILER=clang++ \
     -DIREE_ENABLE_LLD=ON

-# Minimal/release with system compiler:
+# Alternately, with system compiler and your choice of CMake generator:
-cmake -GNinja -B ../iree-build/ -S . -DCMAKE_BUILD_TYPE=Release
+# cmake -B ../iree-build/ -S .

 # Additional quality of life CMake flags:
 # Enable ccache: